RafhaanShah/TaskerHealthConnect/README.md

 - Check release / update notes as the plugin is not considered stable, and breaking API changes are to be expected

 ## Usage
+- Caveat: this is not a beginner friendly plugin - it requires a fair amount of work and basic knowledge of JSON to use properly
 - Run the app, it will check to make sure that Health Connect is installed and will prompt for required permissions
 - Open Tasker, and look for 'Tasker Health Connect' inside Action -> Plugins
 - All Input and Output is in JSON format, you can use Tasker variables and Tasker's built-in JSON processing or other plugins